sbb-design-systems/sbb-angular/MERGE_MIGRATION.md

 5. Check documentation (\*.md) for any required changes.
 6. Migrate examples from showcase to src/components-examples.
 7. Check for usages of the component in src/showcase-merge, src/components-examples and src/angular and change them to the migrated one
+8. Add a test in src/angular/schematics/ng-add/test-cases/merge and run them by `yarn test src/angular/schematics`
-8. Provide an automatic migration (src/angular/schematics/ng-add) for complex changes.
+9. Provide an automatic migration (src/angular/schematics/ng-add) for complex changes.

 Don't forget to run `yarn generate:bazel` after each step.

 ## Start Showcase Merge

 `yarn start:devserver:dev-app`

 ## <a name="mixinVariant"></a> Variant Mixin